 Style-tip – Whilst hikers usually (correctly) adhere to the mantra of “comfort over appearance”, outdoor jackets can also look very cool.
 For example, North Face and Berghaus were regularly rocked by the Britpop band of the 90’s and are very en vogue in the rave scene right now.
 So if you choose something that looks debonair, you also get some added street cred!

 If you have some money to invest on this then check out the Arc’teryx Beta AR – a great product by an f**ing great brand!
+Alternatively, check online to see what takes your fancy using the online shopping site of an inclusive clothing brand.

 3. Hiking Backpack